PSEO Procedures: 2022-2023 School Year

 - The student meets the prerequisite requirements of the course as determined by the college or university.

 Students and parents should consider the following:

 Academic Ability: Is the student ready for college-level course work?
-General guidelines: Juniors a 3.5 GPA and above and seniors a 3.0 GPA and above.
+General guidelines: Juniors should have a 3.5 GPA and above and seniors should have a 3.0 GPA and above.
 Students should also be in the 50th percentile or higher on standardized tests.
 For each credit, expect about an hour of reading and studying for that course (ex: 3 credit class = 3 outside hours per week extra for hw)

 - Maturity: Is the student mature, responsible and self-disciplined enough to be successful in a college setting?
 Colleges are open to all ages of students, is the student comfortable in working with students who are in their 30s or older on group projects or presentations?

 - Food and Transportation: Students will need to provide their own breakfast and lunch through PSEO.
 Transportation is also something to consider.
 Will the student be able to provide their own transportation to the college or university of their choosing?
 Will they be able to pay for parking (if needed)?
 Students should also consider not only driving to the college or university of their choosing but also the time it takes to park, walk to the university and walk across campus to the class.

 - Be aware of postsecondary admissions requirements and deadlines.
 It is the postsecondary institution that determines admissions requirements into their postsecondary courses – not the high school.
 Postsecondary institutions also set their own application deadlines and timelines for admission.